 - Instead of eating, do something you enjoy

-Those who are physically active are more prone to keep the weight off than those who lead sedentary lifestyles, like working at a PC all day, driving and then coming home to watch the TV all evening prior to going to bed.
+Those who are physically active are more capable of keeping the weight off than those who lead sedentary lifestyles, like working at a desk all day, driving, and then just watching TV all night on the sofa before going to bed.

-It is a good idea to have one day of the week where you do not watch any television and start a physical activity.
-Anything physical also helps to maintain long term weight loss.
+It is a good idea to have one day of the week where you do not watch any television and do a physical activity, at an absolute minimum, to avoid weight gain.